-Steve King Was Saying Insanely Racist Things Long Before Republicans Decided Enough Was Enough
+Steve King was saying insanely racist things long before Republicans decided enough was enough

 — Steve King (@SteveKingIA) October 17, 2018

 Said he didn’t want Muslims working at meatpacking plants: Last year, King told Breitbart Radio that he didn’t want Somali Muslims preparing pork at the meatpacking plants in his district.
 King claimed that Somali Muslims wanted to send people to hell for eating the meat: “So as long as they’re preparing this pork for infidels, it helps send ’em to hell and it’ll make Allah happy,” King said.
-“I don’t want people doing my pork that won’t eat it.
-Let alone hope I’ll go to hell for eating pork chops.”
+“I don’t want people doing my pork that won’t eat it, let alone hope I’ll go to hell for eating pork chops.”

 Retweeted a Nazi sympathizer: Last June, King retweeted a post from self-described “Nazi sympathizer” Mark Collett, who was featured in a documentary called Young, Nazi and Proud.
 The tweet was a screenshot of a Breitbart article that claimed the majority of young Italians “oppose mass migration.”
 “Europe is waking up…Will America…in time?”
 King wrote.
 The congressman later said he hadn’t known about Collett’s political views, but he refused to delete the tweet.
-It wasn’t the only time King come under fire for retweeting white nationalists: A few months later, he shared a tweet from an “identitarian” radio personality with nativist views.
+It wasn’t the only time King had come under fire for retweeting white nationalists: A few months later, he shared a tweet from an “identitarian” radio personality with nativist views.

 Europe is waking up…Will America…in time? https://t.co/GqZ3E1lCyh